ratulkhan1428/e-shop-client/README.md

 This is the client site repository of the website named "E-shop".
+Different types of products are displayed on this website.
+Customer can choose product and order.

 In this website: